 The Jackrabbits continued their rise in the Division I ranks with a 19-9 record in 2005-06, then put together a breakthrough campaign during the 2006-07 season by posting a 25-6 overall record and becoming the first team in transition to reach the postseason, reaching the quarterfinals of the Women’s NIT.
 SDSU won WNIT home games against Illinois State and Indiana before falling at Wyoming.

-Johnston led the Jackrabbits into another new era as South Dakota State began play in The Summit League during the 2007-08 season.
-SDSU continued its run of success by winning the Summit League regular season title—the program’s first outright conference championship.
+Johnston led the Jackrabbits into play in The Summit League during the 2007-08 season.
+SDSU began by winning the regular-season title—the program’s first outright conference championship.
 The Jackrabbits completed a 16-2 mark in league play and 23-7 overall record for their sixth 20-win season in Johnston’s eight years as head coach.
-SDSU posted a 12-game winning streak to conclude conference play and earn their second consecutive berth in the WNIT.
-However, SDSU’s home-court advantage was not enough as the Jackrabbits fell to a hot-shooting Creighton (Neb.) squad, 76-69, in the tournament’s first round.
+SDSU posted a 12-game winning streak to conclude conference play and earned its second consecutive berth in the WNIT.
+However, SDSU’s home-court advantage was not enough as the Jackrabbits fell to a hot-shooting Creighton squad, 76-69, in the tournament’s first round.

-SDSU repeated as Summit League regular season champions during the 2008-09 season, improving by one game to a 17-1 record in league play.
-The Jackrabbits went into the Summit League Championships as the No. 1 seed and lived up to their billing by winning the conference tournament in Sioux Falls, S.D., with three double-digit victories.
-SDSU overcame a 14-point halftime deficit in the championship game, rallying for a 79-69 victory over Oakland (Mich.).
+SDSU repeated as Summit League regular-season champions during the 2008-09 season, improving to a 17-1 record in league play.
+The Jackrabbits went into the Summit League Championships as the No. 1 seed and lived up to their billing, winning the conference tournament in Sioux Falls, S.D., with three double-digit victories.
+SDSU overcame a 14-point halftime deficit in the championship game, rallying for a 79-69 victory over Oakland.

 Johnston first became associated with the Jackrabbit women’s basketball team when he spent the 1999-2000 season as assistant coach under Nancy Neiber.
-After Neiber took a leave of absence late in the season, Johnston coached the Jackrabbits to a 4-2 record in the final six games of the season as as SDSU finished the season with a 19-8 overall record, 11-7 in NCC play.
-One of the Jackrabbits’ victories was over second-ranked and eventual national runner-up North Dakota State.
+After Neiber took a leave of absence late in the season, Johnston coached the Jackrabbits to a 4-2 record and SDSU finished the season with a 19-8 overall record, 11-7 in NCC play.
+One of the Jackrabbits’ four victories was over second-ranked and eventual national runner-up North Dakota State.

-When the interim label was removed from his title on June 30, 2000, Johnston became the seventh head coach in the modern era of South Dakota State University women’s basketball, which began in 1967.
+When the interim label was removed from his title June 30, 2000, Johnston became the seventh head coach in the modern era of South Dakota State women’s basketball, which began in 1967.

 In the 2000-01 season, his first full season as Jackrabbit head coach, Johnston led SDSU to a 15-12 overall record.
-That mark included a North Central Conference record of 9-9, which earned the Jackrabbits a berth in the seven-team Wells Fargo Finals conference postseason tournament.
+That mark included a NCC record of 9-9, which earned the Jackrabbits a berth in the seven-team Wells Fargo Finals conference postseason tournament.